commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 * Reliability: if Hackage goes down, no one can download packages or the package index
     * From a security standpoint: we can't currently have untrusted mirrors due to lack of any hash/signature mechanism
-* Single point of failure: if Hackage (either the software of the hosting infrastructure) is hacked, the attacker has full ability to distribute malicious code
+* Single point of failure: if Hackage (either the software or the hosting infrastructure) is hacked, the attacker has full ability to distribute malicious code
 * Man in the middle (download side): since traffic between cabal-install and Hackage is plain text, any man in the middle may inject malicious code to the downloaded packages
 * Man in the middle (upload side): when uploading a package, traffic is also unencrypted.
 A man in the middle may replace the payload with nefarious code and compromise the entire package database
 * There is no way of knowing whether the data being pulled from Hackage is really the latest.
 An attacker (via MITM or server compromise) could be serving legitimate unadelterated but old packages with known vulnerabilities, or preventing a user from seeing that there are later versions that fix some vulnerability.